Adhito/app-devops-cicd-jenkins-jdk-11-lts/README.md

 # Jenkins JDK 11 LTS
-Guide on how to deploy Jenkins JDK 11 with Container Engine (Docker/Podman)
+Guide on how to deploy Jenkins JDK 11 LTS with Container Engine (Docker/Podman)